Skip to content

 Fee surface Current role

-Reward Fee Pool Receives the configured fee fraction of winning rewards
+Reward Fee Pool (SPL) Receives reward_fee_bps of each winning reward

 Reward fee formula